maxsonBraunLab/cutTag-pipeline/README.md

 For example, a file with this original name **LIB200706TB_M6Q3_RBP1_S93_L001_R1_001.fastq.gz** will be renamed to **M6Q_3_RBP1_R1.fastq.gz**

-## 2. Make the sample sheet and deseq2 metadata.
+## 2. Make the sample sheet, DEseq2 metadata, and Diffbind metadata.

 Activate an environment containing snakemake, and then run the script `make_sample_sheet.py` script from the root of the directory.